Picture this situation at school or university.

 Average annual salary: US$108,655

 One of the best degrees for introverts, as it involves listening, problem-solving, analytical thinking, and patience, rather than just talking.
-These are the essential skills needed to become effective counsellors and psychotherapists, and are found often among introverts.
+These are the essential skills needed to become effective counsellors and psychotherapists, and are often found among introverts.

 Of course, your career options aren’t just limited to being a psychologist upon graduating.
 Other career options include: